San Francisco Acupuncture for Migraine Headache,

 Are there any other alternative therapies that can help?

 For migraine, riboflavin, coenzyme q and magnesium have been shown to reduce the incidence of migraine.
+Recent studies also show that nightly melatonin in low doses not only provides anti-inflammatory benefits, but also helps prevent migraine attacks.
 In women who hare having monthly cycles, I urge them to take an iron supplement initially.
 Stress has been shown to increase many types of pain, including migraine.
 So any therapies to reduce stress (yoga, meditation, biofeedback, exercise, journaling) can help with most any pain condition.
-There are also Chinese herbal formulas that can help with migraine depending on the patient’s pattern.

 Do you have to keep having acupuncture treatment for the rest of your life?